varnishcache/varnish-devicedetect/README.rst

 The goal of this VCL set is to provide a simple & easy way of getting device detection going in Varnish Cache. (http://www.varnish-cache.org)

-Specific problems that is adressed:
+Specific problems we want to solve:

 1) detect the most common and easily detected (mobile/tablet) platforms.
 2) provide example VCL for using devicedetect.vcl with your existing VCL.

 These are explicit not goals for this project:

 * Create a comprehensive set of capabilities per client.
-We don't want to spend a lot of effort.
+We don't want to spend a lot of effort on maintenance.
 * Be perfect.
 It usually works, but if you need guarantees you should consider the commercial offerings instead.

 This project is maintained and updated by the community.
 If you see any